cstohlmann/oea-moodle-module/notebook/README.md

 ### Module Ingestion Notebook: [Moodle_ingest.ipynb](https://github.com/microsoft/OpenEduAnalytics/blob/main/modules/module_catalog/Moodle/notebook/Moodle_ingest.ipynb)

 Module notebook responsible for speeding up the process of ingesting the tables, while identifying the columns of primary keys.

 ### Module Refinement Notebook: [Moodle_refine.ipynb](https://github.com/microsoft/OpenEduAnalytics/blob/main/modules/module_catalog/Moodle/notebook/Moodle_refine.ipynb)

 Module-specific pseudonymization notebook, necessary for speeding up the process of refining the module tables.
+This notebook also adds the refined tables (that are not automatically added) to the lake database.
 Steps are clearly outlined in the notebook.